csun-comp430-s26/Refcount/docs/index.md

 Erick:

 Chris: Communication was a bit rocky at the start as there was some confusion on who was in our group, but overall it worked out fine.
-We agreed on what each person is working on and then executed it affectively
+We agreed on what each person is working on and then executed it effectively.

 ## Building the Compiler